chantzos/__/README.md

     the command line)
   - but also the underlying code which is trying to be consistent

+### Editor Usage
+Now this is easy, because most of ved capabilities are vim compatible.

+And this is not because of the compatibility but because they make sense and
+being used - except the hjkl keys, which are implemented but never being used,
+as usually is much easier for me to use the arrow keys ... but these keys are
+historical so there are present and this is the only exception to the "implement
+what you use" essential rule.

+So it's sorter to describe the differences.

+First, the search mechanism is different.
+It doesn't jump to the first found match.
+Instead  a message, with the line
+number and the line itself, is displayed in the message line (the last one on
+the screen).
+Enter accepts the match and then jump to that line.
+Ctrl-p|n can
+be used to search forward or backwards, depending from the usage.
+For instance:
+When # pressed on a word, Ctrl-p will search downwards.

+substitution is a command

+Normal mode:
+Ctrl-a|x acts like vim and in|decrements the number, but if a number is typed before someone can use then  * or / for multiplication or division.
+(also it works for letters when it make sense, so a becomes b with Ctrl-a)

+~ on a char acts like vim but it can also look in the code for a matching
+pair, so : becomes ; and vice versa

+space is a "a [space] [escape]" sequence.

+W on a word, displays a menu for operations on current word.

+The expression register gets its input from the eval function.

+Ctrl-k, displays only the registered on the code digraphs.

+$ goes to end of the line, even if its beyond screen columns, and
+- goes to the last cell (but generally do not use this editor to edit text longer than screen columns)

+F[1-8] are binded to specific to this application functions F[12] pastes X-selections
+F[10] changes the input language
+(those are generic bindings,they work in normal and insert mode)

+Backspace (and if it's allowed, e.g., when editing source code) removes any
+trailing whitespace, even if it's in another column (doesn't change columns)

+escape displays a menu for operations on current line.

+Visual mode:
+On linewise mode almost the same operations with above can be done for the
+selected lines.

+Command mode:
+  :e without arguments, ask for confirmation to reload current buffer, while :e! does it unconditionally

+		:enew fname
+opens the given filename in a new window.

+(windows (like tabs in vim) have their own associated buffers and don't interfere
+with other windows buffers, it's like an independent instance, but without the need to fork another process)

+:w (without arguments acts like vim, but additionally, it can get another buffer
+name to write  the contents, using the --bufname= switch (buffer auto completion
+is possible)

+Insert mode:

+Ctrl-n searches for a word only in the current buffer

+Ctrl-x allows only for line and filename completions ... and do not trust un|redo, rarely is working, the design doesn't allow reliable operations and since my workflow doesn't depend on this feature,
+it's not a priority to fix it

+other than that is a v

 ### Inner Code

-Most of the libraries are written with such (inner) syntax, that needs pre-parsing and compiling to S-Lang.
-This is being used to create, either new or static instances, of either mini or more complex function environments (by adding a lot of boilerplate code).
-This is to create an abstraction level, a structure and an associated static namespace (with a group of functions and variables part of this same object), and an inaccessible private namespace with the implementation details. instantiation is done with the first loading.
+Most of the libraries are written with such (inner) syntax, that needs
+pre-parsing and compiling to S-Lang.
+This is being used to create,
+either new or static instances, of either mini or more complex function
+environments (by adding a lot of boilerplate code).
+This is to
+create an abstraction level, a structure and an associated static
+namespace (with a group of functions and variables part of this
+same object), and an inaccessible private namespace with the
+implementation details. instantiation is done with the first loading.

 Those structures allows for code consistency and organization.
-But the main reason is that every method of those structures, is actually running through an interpreted function, which catches any error and calls an error handler.
+But the main reason is that every method of those structures, is
+actually running through an interpreted function, which catches
+any error and calls an error handler.

-The default error handler it prints a detailed error and then gives control to the main application loop.
+The default error handler it prints a detailed error and then gives
+control to the main application loop.

-It also allows profiling, by just changing the interpreted function.
-Any application accepts a "--profile" command line switch, which turns on profiling.
-It can also be enabled at runtime by issuing in the evaluation console (which it can be started by calling the __eval function):
+It also allows profiling, by just changing the interpreted
+function.
+Any application accepts a "--profile" command line
+switch, which turns on profiling.
+It can also be enabled at
+runtime by issuing in the evaluation console (which it can
+be started by calling the __eval function):

 ```C
 _-> enable.profile (;set);
 ```

-For now, to see the results, is again possible through the eval console.
-By issuing Profile. (and hit tab) it will present a couple of options to select and see the results in the scratch buffer - the scratch buffer can be opened with the __scratch function, while the __messages function is opening the stderr buffer.
+For now, to see the results, is again possible through the eval
+console.
+By issuing Profile. (and hit tab) it will present a
+couple of options to select and see the results in the scratch
+buffer - the scratch buffer can be opened with the __scratch
+function, while the __messages function is opening the stderr
+buffer.

 This syntax is not compatible with S-Lang.
-Files with an "__" extension are such objects that needs parsing.
-Most of these files are precompiled and then bytecompiled (as all of the file units ought to do), during initial installation or later on runtime.
+Files with an "__"
+extension are such objects that needs parsing.
+Most of these
+files are precompiled and then bytecompiled (as all of the
+file units ought to do), during initial installation or later
+on runtime.
 But some of those objects are actually compiled at the runtime.
-Some of them can contain an #if[not] directive, where depending of a condition, can load a subclass or specific version[s], of the __same__ (by name but also with the signature) method[s].
+Some of them can contain an #if[not] directive, where depending
+of a condition, can load a subclass or specific version[s], of
+the __same__ (by name but also with the signature) method[s].

 #### Functional Code Interface
 Normally the following is not valid (because "if" is a statement):